ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 (This is essential for performance as well as for enforcing the privacy policy.)
 We propose to generate a compile-time error if this restriction is violated.

-**Escape Characters**

-The string interpolations passed to logging APIs can use escape characters such as `\n` that are allowed in Swift.
-However, there are a few escape characters, such as `\b`, `\a`, that are supported by C `printf`s (and `os_log`) but are not supported by Swift.
-These escape characters cannot be used in the new logging APIs and also are not very useful for logging.
-Nonetheless, it is possible to define new formatting enums if any such escape characters are found to useful eventually.

-**Multiline Strings and Raw Strings**
+**Support for Multiline Strings and Raw Strings**

 The new logging APIs can accept multiline string literals/interpolations and [raw string literals/interpolations](https://github.com/apple/swift-evolution/blob/master/proposals/0200-raw-string-escaping.md).
-These are desugared by the lexers and parsers into normal Swift strings before they are passed to the logging APIs.
+These are desugared by lexers and parsers into normal Swift strings, by adding necessary escape characters, before they are passed to the logging APIs.

 ## Logging API Implementation Model

 This section describes the programming model for the implementers of the logging APIs.
-The logging APIs `osLog` and `osSignpost` will be implemented in the standard library.
+The logging APIs `osLog` and `osSignpost` will be implemented in Swift.
 However, the implementation can be extended by Swift users (particularly,  authors of Swift libraries) to enable logging of user-defined types, and to enable interfacing with their custom logging backends.